1966 – Centre for Mass Communication Research founded

 The Centre for Mass Communication Research at Leicester was consequently established in 1966 under Halloran’s directorship.
 It attracted a diverse group of academics from various disciplines, reflecting the absence of existing focus on communications research, but fortuitously leading to a multidisciplinary approach which benefited the centre.
 James Curran, a leading media theorist and author of Power Without Responsibility, has described Leicester as the “original hotbed” of mass communication research.

 For the first decade or so of the Centre’s existence, all its students were studying for PhDs, many of them drawn from India and other developing nations.
 Then, in 1978, the Social Science Research Council (predecessor of the ESRC) invited Halloran to design and deliver the UK’s first Masters Degree in media and communications.
 Thus was born the University of Leicester’s MA in Mass Communications, a degree which is still popular and relevant 35 years on.
-A distance learning variant was launched in 1995.

 Jim Halloran’s other great contribution to the subject was his role as President of the International Association for Media Communication Research.
 Established in 1957, the IAMCR had just 70 members when Halloran was elected in 1972.
 By the time that he stepped down in 1990, the organisation had grown to a major international body with 2,000 members from 70 countries.